open/close all folders

 - And, of course, Pizza the Hut, with toppings falling off and everything.

-- Lt Max Eckhart in Batman and Det Arnold Flass in Batman Begins (but not in Batman: Year One).
+- Lt.
+Max Eckhart in Batman and Detective Arnold Flass in Batman Begins (but not in Batman: Year One).
 They may have been inspired by Harvey Bullock.

 - Augustus Gloop of Charlie and the Chocolate Factory (and its film adaptations) is done in by his drinking straight from the chocolate river, despite being forbidden.